 The secret is out that society has been experiencing a mental health crisis for decades.
 More recent world events will tell you that continually shoving mental health issues under the rug leads to the death and destruction of humans.
 And eventually the demoralization of humanity.

-Parts of society are slower to realize the necessity of self reflection through solitude.
+Certain parts of society are slower to recognize the importance of self-reflection through solitude.
 Many have been riding the wave of that good life they’ve forged for themselves.
 So why bother?
-Or on the other end of the spectrum, basic needs are going unfulfilled and desperation for food or place to sleep is the only thing on their radar.
-For some, solitude as self reflection is a luxury, not a necessity.
+Or on the other end of the spectrum, basic needs are going unfulfilled, and desperation for food or a place to sleep is the only thing on their radar.
+For some, solitude as a form of self-reflection is a luxury, not a necessity.

 “Knowing how to be solitary is central to the art of loving.
 When we can be alone, we can be with others without using them as a means of escape.”
 Anonymous

-We escape our personal reality every single day while immersing ourselves in the latest main street media, mass marketing or social network junk news.
-Essentially deserting ourselves via the lives of others.
+We escape our reality every single day while immersing ourselves in the latest mainstream media, mass marketing, or social network junk news, essentially deserting ourselves via the lives of others.
 Our own family and friends are not excluded from this scenario.

 To know yourself takes time and changes throughout your life.
-It is not easy, usually uncomfortable and will need reassessment every once in a while.
-You have to ask whether you feel knowing yourself is important to surviving and thriving.
+It is not easy, usually uncomfortable, and will need reassessment from time to time.
+You must ask whether knowing yourself is essential to surviving and thriving.
 Do your thoughts, dreams, desires and feelings have value and purpose?
 Are you worth the time?

-Allowing someone to control your narrative is giving up.
-Each of us are responsible to and for ourselves.
+Allowing someone to control your narrative is a form of surrender.
+Each of us is responsible for and to ourselves.
 For some, that responsibility is too much.
-People everywhere, everyday give up their identities in the name of someone else.
+People everywhere, every day, give up their identities in the name of someone else.
 We all have been subject to this control on some level in our lives.
 Fearing the truth about who we are makes us hesitant to step out of the shadows.

 Solitude — A Renewed Light

-We are the only ones who can truly know or understand who we are and what we want.
-The only way we can truly focus on that understanding is to periodically be alone with ourselves.
-The pandemic gave many of us that opportunity whether we wanted it or not.
+We are the only ones who can honestly know or understand who we are and what we want.
+The only way we can truly focus on that understanding is to be alone with ourselves periodically.
+The pandemic gave many of us that opportunity, whether we wanted it or not.

-I have been somewhat of a loner most of my life, not physically, but in my head.
-The pandemic has given me renewed perspective regarding solitude as a means to my personal survival.
+I have been a loner most of my life, not physically, but in my head.
+The pandemic has given me a renewed perspective regarding solitude as a means to my survival.
 Tuning out the world and looking inward through silence, creating, walking in nature, writing, reading, listening to music are my means of survival via solitude.

 “Without solitude, no serious work can take place” — Pablo Picasso.